mthomason12/battlenet-api-browser/README.md

 ## Roadmap

 - Finish adding viewers for each data type
-- Add a custom browse component for every type of data
 - Query builder for search APIs
 - JSON import (allowing backup/restore with JSON files)
 - "Search everything"